 Our exploration activities require skilled personnel and a supply of other resources, such as natural gas, diesel, oil and electricity.
 Supply may be interrupted due to a shortage or the scarce nature of inputs.
 Supply might also be interrupted due to transportation and logistics associated with the remote location of some of our operations, and government restrictions or regulations which delay importation of necessary items.
-COVID-19 has had a significant impact on global supply chains that have not fully recovered, which has impacted our ability to source supplies required for our exploration activities and has increased the costs of those supplies.
-Global supply chains have been further affected by the current conflict between Russia and the Ukraine and could be strained further by any exacerbation of this conflict.
-Any interruptions to the procurement and supply of resources, or the availability of skilled personnel, as well as increasing rates of inflation, could have an adverse impact on our future cash flows, earnings, results of operations, and financial condition.
+Global supply chains have been further affected by the current Ukraine-Russia and Israel-Palestine conflicts.
+Any interruptions to the procurement and supply of resources, or the availability of skilled personnel, as well as increasing rates of inflation, import tariffs imposed by the United States and potential retaliatory tariffs, could have an adverse impact on our future cash flows, earnings, results of operations, and financial condition.